Yasuji Okamura

-Yasuji Okamura (岡村 寧次, Okamura Yasuji) was a general of the Imperial Japanese Army, and commander-in-chief of the China Expeditionary Army from November 1944 to the end of World War II.
+Yasuji Okamura (岡村 寧次, Okamura Yasuji) was a general of the Imperial Japanese Army, commander-in-chief of the China Expeditionary Army from November 1944 to the end of World War II, and appointed to surrender all Japanese forces involved in the China Burma India theater.
 He was tried but found not guilty of any war crimes by the Shanghai War Crimes Tribunal after the war.
 As one of the Imperial Japanese Army's top China experts, General Okamura spent his entire military career on the Asian mainland.

 Biography

 Early life

 Born in Tokyo in 1884, Okamura enrolled in Sakamachi Elementary School and graduated eight years later.
 In 1897, he entered Waseda Junior High School.
 In 1898, he was transferred to Tokyo Junior Army School, and was transferred to Army Central Junior School later.
 Okamura entered the 16th class of the Imperial Japanese Army Academy in 1899 and graduated in 1904.
 His classmates included the future generals Itagaki Seishiro, Kenji Doihara and Ando Rikichi.
 He was commissioned a second lieutenant in the IJA 1st Infantry Regiment.
 In 1907, he was promoted to lieutenant and was assigned to the Army Academy to assist with the training of cadets from China.

 In 1910, Okamura entered the 25th class of the Army War College, and was promoted to captain soon after graduation in 1913.
 He served in a number of staff positions on the Imperial Japanese Army General Staff during and after World War I including an assignment to Beijing in June 1914.
 From June to December 1921, he was sent as a military attache to the United States and Europe.
 While at Baden-Baden in Germany, he met with Tetsuzan Nagata, Toshiro Obata and Hideki Tojo, laying the foundation for the Tōseiha political clique within the Japanese Army.
 On his return to Japan, he was assigned to the 14th Infantry Regiment.

 He was assigned to China in 1923, and served as a military advisor to Chinese warlord general Sun Chuanfang, in this capacity, he gathered many vital information and war maps, which later were used in the military operations of the Second Sino-Japanese War.
 He was promoted to colonel in July 1927 and returned to Japan to command the IJA 6th Infantry Regiment.